-With the brand-new engine, you need to expect to pay more.
+With a brand-new engine, you should expect to pay more.
 You will spend the higher end of a rebuilt engine, if not more.
 Some engines that are more powerful can exceed $10,000, which might be more than your vehicle is even worth.

 It takes some expertise to rebuild an engine.
 You won’t be able to take your vehicle to just any garage.
 You also have to trust the mechanic that’s working on it.
 After all, you don’t want to spend a ton of money and have the engine fail because it wasn’t done properly.

 A remanufactured engine is also an option.
 While it’s not new, everything inside has been replaced, so it operates in factory condition.
 These can cost more than a rebuilt engine, but are more cost-effective than a new factory engine.